opencog/atomese-simd/README.md

 * Build and install cogutils, the AtomSpace, sensory and then the code here.
 This uses the same build style as all other OpenCog projects:
   `mkdir build; cd build; cmake ..; make; sudo make install`
+* Run unit tests: `make check`.
+If the unit tests fail, that's proably because they could not find and GPU hardware.
+See below.
 * Look over the examples.
 Run them
   `cd examples; guile -s atomese-kernel.scm`

+### If unit tests fail
 The `scaffolding` directory contains code that is "pure" OpenCL, and does not have any Atomese in it.
 It just provides some basic OpenCL examples.
 Runs on both AMD and Nvidia hardware.